Why is my Espresso too foamy?

 So, should you stir the Crema in the shot or skim it out of the cup?

-This question has been in debate for many years.
+This question has been debated for many years.
 Some experts suggest stirring it while some suggest the opposite to it.

 Well, it mainly depends on your taste.
 If you hate bitterness, then you should skim the layer of Crema.
 It will remove most bitterness from your shot, and sweet flavors will become dominant.

-If you are like me and like the bitterness in the taste, you should stir the shot before drinking it.
+If you are like me and like balanced bitterness in the taste, you should stir the shot before drinking it.

 The cream layer should either be skimmed or stirred and not left as it is.